Quality education helps youth and adults achieve their full potential

 Children come to school with more than just their backpacks.
 They often bring along worries and anxieties.
 While the FamilyCore after school program at Lincoln K-8 in Peoria focuses on improving reading and math scores, the agency’s tutors also have the hard job of addressing the student’s social-emotional needs.
 Working with students, teachers and family members, FamilyCore ensures these students are at the head of their class by providing an opportunity to build camaraderie with fellow students, and to strengthen social-emotional skills in a fun and safe environment.

 Make Education Count

 Early math skills are one of the greatest predictors of future academic success.
 With increasing focus on STEM education (science, technology, engineering and math), early childhood math is the first step to obtaining higher education and future employment.
-To support school readiness, the Heart of Illinois United Way Success By 6 program works with local preschool programs to equip educators and families with strategies that build mathematical thinking skills at a young age.
+To support school readiness, the Heart of Illinois United Way works with local preschool programs to equip educators and families with strategies that build mathematical thinking skills at a young age.